The complexity of Presburger arithmetic with power or powers: Decision procedures and their complexity

+We now analyze the complexity.
 The non-deterministic versions of~\funcPA and \funcSem described above always return singleton sets containing a pair of the form~$(\vec x, \theta)$.
-Then, by the correctness of \funcPA and \funcSem (proved in the Appendix), we conclude that on an input sentence $\Phi$ containing $n$ quantified variables, the non-deterministic version of~\Cref{algo:top-level} never calls each of the procedures~\funcPA, \funcSem and \funcLinearise more than $n$ times.
-By looking at the bounds on~$\psi_i$, $\theta_i$ and $\theta_j'$ from~\Cref{prop:presburger-one-round,lemma:sem-one,prop:lin-bounds} we conclude that these $3n$ procedure calls (non-deterministically) return a formula that never requires more than exponential space to be represented.
+Then, by the correctness of \funcPA and \funcSem, we conclude that on an input sentence $\Phi$ containing $n$ quantified variables, the non-deterministic version of~\Cref{algo:top-level} never calls each of the subroutines~\funcPA, \funcSem and \funcLinearise more than $n$ times.
+By looking at the bounds on~$\psi_i$, $\theta_i$ and $\theta_j'$ from~\Cref{lemma:presburger-one-round,lemma:sem-one,lemma:lin-bounds} we conclude that these $3n$ subroutine calls (non-deterministically) return a formula that never requires more than exponential space to be represented.
 Since $\Phi$ is a sentence and $\cT = \QF$, the non-deterministic algorithm will eventually obtain a formula~$\Psi$ with no variables, only constants, which can be evaluated in exponential time.
-As usual, the algorithm returns true if one such (non-deterministically derived) formula~$\Psi$ is valid.

 \paragraph*{\Cref{theo:pow-3exp}: \threeexptime upper bound for \prespower} We now move to~\prespower.
 Let $\Phi$ be obtained by translating a sentence of~\prespower into a prenex sentence of~\presexp without divisibility constraints (i.e., replace each~$\pp(x)$ with~$\exists y .\, x = \pow{y}$, each $q \mid t$ with $\exists z .\, t = q \cdot z$, and bring the resulting sentence in prenex form).
 Note that this translation is in polynomial time, and that each variable in $\Phi$ appears either always linearly or always in a power.
 The algorithm to decide $\Phi$ is described below: